ksator/junos-automation-with-ansible/README.md

 There are two modules librairies to interact with Junos
 - An Ansible library for Junos built by Juniper, and available on [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/)
-- An Ansible library for Junos built by Ansible and shipped with Ansible installation: Since Ansible version >= 2.1, Ansible natively includes [core modules for Junos](http://docs.ansible.com/ansible/latest/list_of_network_modules.html#junos).
-The Junos modules included in Ansible core have names which begin with the prefix junos_.
+- An Ansible library for Junos built by Ansible and shipped with Ansible installation
+  - Since Ansible version >= 2.1, Ansible natively includes [core modules for Junos](http://docs.ansible.com/ansible/latest/list_of_network_modules.html#junos).
+  - The Junos modules included in Ansible core have names which begin with the prefix **junos_**.

 These two sets of modules for Junos automation can coexist on the same Ansible control machine.
 Both of them are used in this repository.